This is another of the original essays in this collection.

 • • • •

 Percy sided with Molly in the resulting brouhaha, so he became a “fair target” for the twins’ attentions, and the twins were not going to let up on him any time soon.
 In fact, they were not content until they had driven him right out of the family altogether.
 And they were prepared to make sure he didn’t return.
-Indeed, for the next couple of years they had gotten progressively more into the habit of openly attacking Percy with no holds barred, probably because there was a limit to how openly they could attack Molly without Arthur mixing in, and that they absolutely didn’t want.
+Indeed, over the next couple of years they had gotten progressively more into the habit of openly attacking Percy with no holds barred, probably because there was a limit to how openly they could attack Molly without Arthur mixing in, and that they absolutely didn’t want.
 Somewhere in all of this the fact that this was a continual exercise of two-against-one escaped them altogether.

 And Percy responded by getting mad, but never getting even.
 And my statements elsewhere about how ghod help you if the twins happen to dislike you — because nobody else is going to do it, extends all the way into the bosom of their family.
 Not a single one of that family, apart from Molly, has ever had a word to say in Percy’s defense.